-The Project should contribute to environmental protection and improve the quality of services in the Gradacac Municipality.
+Contribution to environmental protection and improvement of the quality of water supply and waste water services in the Gradacac Municipality.

-The main transition impact rationale comes from the demonstration effects, improved corporate governance and promotion of market functionality and efficiency.
+The main transition impact rationale comes from the demonstration effects, improved corporate governance and promotion of market functioning and efficiency.

 A. Demonstration effect of new replicable behaviour: Account separation as a condition to the loan effectiveness and full legal separation of water and wastewater activities as dated covenant represent the main steps towards organisational unbundling between the three main activities (water and wastewater, solid waste, and public spaces).
 This should enable the Company to monitor the performance of each activity individually and act appropriately to make and maintain each activity profitable, thus eliminating cross subsidies across the departments.